owulveryck/blog/content/post/hip-terraform-part-I.md

 Now that we have a proper `grpcCommand` than can be registered to the grpc server, let's see how to create an instance.
 As the grpcCommand only contains one field, we simply need to create a `meta` object.

-Let's simply copy/paste the code done in terraform's main package and we now have:
+Let's simply copy/paste the code done in Terraform's main package and we now have:

 {{< highlight go >}}
 var PluginOverrides command.PluginOverrides